noahbroyles/Robocrypt/README.md

 # Robocrypt
 ## Super strong python3 encryption program with file and folder support

 Due to the encryption algorithm in use here, large files should not be encrypted with this tool.
-Robocrypt keeps data in memory while encrypting/decrypting, so depending on the RAM in your system there will be a limit on the size of files you can encrypt with this tool.
+Robocrypt keeps data in memory while encrypting/decrypting, so depending on the RAM in your system there will be a limit on the size of files you can handle with this tool.

 Robocrypt is amazing for encrypting small files and folders with sensitive data.
 I guarantee that ain't nobody gonna break the encryption, unless you use a sub-par password.